arshiasharma08/100daysofcode/README.md

 Tracking the number of attempts and reducing it after each incorrect guess.
 Repeating the guessing process until the user wins or runs out of attempts.

+DAY 14 -
+Higher or Lower Project
+The goal is to build a game that asks the user to guess who has more followers on Instagram.